 According to the Tubbs Hill Foundation, Tubbs Hill offers a 2.2-mile interpretive trail that follows the hill’s perimeter.
 The topography and moderate choices in elevation make this a great trail to incorporate during your stay, whether you’re visiting alone or with your whole family.
 You can find a map of the hill here.

 If you’ve heard of Coeur d’Alene before – Or lived here for at least one year in the past 50+ years, you’ve likely heard of or have been (or even traveled hundreds of miles) to come to Art on the Green.
 Ok, say maybe you haven’t heard of it – Let me do my best to try and explain why our community takes this event so seriously every year.

 A Little History of How:

-We found out from this article from Spokane's Inlander magazine that between 1968 and 1969 two residents of Coeur d'Alene under the name's Pat & Sua Flammia formed the non-profit organization we know of today as the Citizen's Council for The Arts.
+We found out from Spokane’s Inlander magazine article that between 1968 and 1969, two residents of Coeur d’Alene under the name Pat & Sua Flammia formed the non-profit organization we know today as the Citizen’s Council for The Arts.
 It was also at this time that this North Idaho duo hosted their first-ever two-day, mid-summer festival.
-This first festival, unlike for the post-years was initially hosted at McEuen Playfield & Park.
-In the 1970s, the festival moved over to the North Idaho College campus with a new name, that name being the one used for the following 50+ years.
+This first festival, unlike for the post-years, was initially hosted at McEuen Playfield & Park.
+In the 1970s, the festival moved to the North Idaho College campus with a new name, the one used for the following 50+ years.
 Art on the Green.
-The NIC campus is partially shaded by tall Ponderosa pines, bordered by Lake Coeur d'Alene to the south and west by the Spokane River.
-This landscape as you can imagine Is a highly contributing factor to what characterizes this incredible event.
+The NIC campus is partially shaded by tall Ponderosa pines, bordered by Lake Coeur d’Alene to the south and west by the Spokane River.
+As you can imagine, this landscape is a highly contributing factor to what characterizes this incredible event.

 Not Simply Just Art: